Perfect Pairings & Recipes for

 Mizuna

 To chart these harmonies, we analysed thousands of ingredients, each deconstructed across 150 distinct flavour dimensions, pinpointing the notes that best complement this ingredient’s profile.
-Our findings reveal, for instance, how soy sauce's boletic tones can ground mizuna, or how tomato's solanum notes create an unexpectedly harmonious bridge with the pungent aroma.
+Our analysis reveals, for example, how soy sauce's boletic tones ground mizuna, and how tomato's solanum notes create a surprising synergy with its pungent aroma.

 Flavour Profile Of Mizuna Across 150 Dimensions Of Flavour